-Bettina M. Lawton, Member [ Email ]
+Bettina M. Lawton, Vice-Chairman [ Email ]

 Bettina is a graduate of Georgetown University Law Center and Siena College, where she received a Bachelor of Business Administration, magna cum laude.
 Bettina is a member of WealthCounsel, a nationwide organization of small firm and solo estate planning attorneys committed to practice excellence.
 She is a member of the Fairfax Bar Association, the American Bar Association, the Virginia State Bar and the D.C.
-Bar, and their respective sections for wills, trusts and estate practitioners.
-Bettina is licensed to practice law in Washington, D.C., New York and Virginia and before the U.S. Supreme Court.
+Bar, and their respective sections for wills, trusts, and estate practitioners.
+Bettina is licensed to practice law in New York and Virginia before the U.S. Supreme Court.

 Bettina serves her community as vice-chair of the Fairfax-Falls Church Community Services Board, as president of the Auxiliary to the Veterans of Foreign War Blue and Gray Post 8469, and as a reserve deputy sheriff for the Fairfax County Sheriff Office.

 Katherine K. Hanley, Secretary [ Email ]